Introduction to Transformers: an NLP Perspective: Applications

 \subsection{Language Modeling}

 Language modeling is an NLP task in which we predict the next token given its preceding tokens.
-This is generally formulated as a problem of estimating the distribution of tokens at position $i+1$ given tokens at positions $0 \sim i$ (denoted by $\Pr(\cdot|x_0,...,x_{i})$ where $\{x_0,...,x_{i}\}$ denote the tokens up to position $i$).
-The best predicted token is the one which maximizes the probability, given by
+This is generally formulated as a problem of estimating the distribution of tokens at position $i+1$ given tokens at positions $0 \sim i$.
+Here we denote this distribution by $\Pr(\cdot \mid x_0, \ldots, x_i)$, where $x_0, \ldots, x_i$ are the observed tokens.
+The predicted token is obtained by maximizing the probability:

 where $V$ is the vocabulary.
 The prediction can be extended to the tokens following $\hat{x}_{i+1}$